-Secondary Education students typically pursue an academic major in the area in which they intend to be endorsed.
-Saint Martin's University is authorized to verify its graduates for teaching endorsements in secondary schools (grades 4-12) in the following academic majors: biology, chemistry, music (choral, instrumental, general), drama, English, history and mathematics.

-Students must have advisors in both the College of Education and Counseling and their primary academic major.
+Saint Martin's University is authorized to verify its graduates for teaching endorsements in secondary schools (grades 4-12) in the following academic majors: biology, chemistry, music (choral, instrumental, general), drama, English, history, and mathematics.
+Many of the endorsement requirements may overlap with the content area major requirements, but it is not guaranteed.
+That is why it is imperative that students have advisors in both the College of Education and Counseling and the discipline of their second academic major or endorsement area.

-Students must follow the application process for all College of Education and Counseling teacher certification programs.
-Students completing the Secondary Education Minor are encouraged to declare the minor.
+Students pursuing the Secondary Education Major must follow the application process for all College of Education and Counseling teacher certification programs before enrolling in upper division education coursework.

-Pre-Professional Requirements (24 semester hours)
+Pre-Professional Requirements (33-35 semester hours)

 Pre-Professional Requirements are meant to ensure that a teaching candidate possesses the necessary basic skills to perform well in the classroom.
-Some courses overlap with Saint Martin's University's General Education Requirements, though courses waived with a Direct Transfer Agreement (DTA) do not also waive coursework required below as part of the Pre-Professional Requirements sequence.
-These courses equal a total of 24 credit hours.
+Some courses overlap with Saint Martin's University's core curriculum requirements, though courses waived with a Direct Transfer Agreement (DTA) do not also waive coursework required below as part of the Pre-Professional Requirements sequence.
+These courses equal a total of 33-35 semester hours.
 Pre-Professional Requirements are as follows:

-• One mathematics course: SMU CORE Math Course, College Algebra, or equivalent
+- One mathematics course: Saint Martin's University core math course or equivalent (3)

+- One U.S. History course (3)

+- One World History course (3)

+- One natural science course w/ laboratory (3-5)

-- PSY 101 Introduction to Psychology
+- PSY 101 Introduction to Psychology (3)

-- ENG 101 College Writing I
+- ENG 101 College Writing I (3)

-- ENG 102 College Writing II
+- ENG 102 College Writing II (3)

-- THR 211 Acting I -or- COM 106 Public Address
+- THR 211 Acting I -or- COM 106 Public Address (3)

-- ED 204 Introduction to Education
+- ED 204 Introduction to Education (3)

-- ED 205 Child and Adolescent Development
+- ED 205 Child and Adolescent Development (3)

-- SOC 396 Intercultural Communications or ED 202 Diversity in Education Systems
+- SOC 396 Intercultural Communications or ED 202 Diversity in Education Systems (3)